dotmaz/unwrap-assessment/README.md

 ## Design decisions

+- Created API using Node.js/Express, and used TypeScript for type safety.
 - For simplicity, I used a persisted JSON database stored in db.json (automatically created by app).
 - CORS is enabled to ensure anybody can test the API with no issues.
 - Checkout IDs are randomly generated and checked for uniqueness against the DB.